Frequently Asked Questions

 When did the Children’s Book Project begin?

 The Children’s Book Project began in 1992 with a book drive at Rooftop Elementary School in San Francisco.
 Parents were asked to donate their children’s outgrown books.
 Over 1,400 books were collected and given to facilities that needed them.
 By that year’s end, the Children’s Book Project (originally known as Second Reading) was a demonstrated success — 3,000 books had been collected and distributed.
-We currently give away well over 150,000 carefully selected, free children’s books every year.
+We currently give away about 140,000 carefully selected, free children’s books each year.

 Who is on your staff?